christoforos-nikolaou/BC205/A.Introduction_2020.md

+# BC205
+## Algorithms in Bioinformatics - A. Introduction

+This is the git repository on the Course on Algorithms in Bioinformatics (BC205) which forms part of the Program of the Masters in Bionformatics at the University of Crete

 # Option 1: Compare Genome Sequences with k-mer frequency tables accounting for background composition

 - Task 1: Obtain the first chromosome from the genomes of the following organisms: